 One of the biggest changes our travels brought about has been the different relationship to ‘stuff’ that we came back with.
 We both rather enjoyed the limitation of having to fit everything in to one bag – albeit a rather large bag now that we have taken up diving.
 In the two years we were back in the UK we shopped about 99% less than we had before.

 In Terms of what to pack for long term travel, it will depend where you are going and everyone will tell you something different.
 You’ll certainly find your own favourites as you go along but a few of the things we’ve found invaluable have been:

 · Our pegless washing line has had more use than most other items and takes up so little room as to be a no brainer and a washing bag, we were gifted ours and it has been awesome, it is a bit like a dry bag but inside one side has nodules, you put the clothes in, seal it up, let the air out and agitate for two minutes and out come clean clothes!

 · A sewing kit, we’ve sewn up split seems and patched up clothes surprisingly regularly making this one of the best things we packed

 · A hair towel I picked up in a pound shop in China has been one of my favourites.
 Most accommodation only provides two towels and having long hair I definitely need a hair towel, so this was a great find

 · A mini first aid kit, ours shrinks and grows as we travel but it’s a must have

-· Stainless steel tupperware, there’s enough plastic in the world, taking tupperware means you can get take out or bring leftovers home without creating more trash
+· Stainless steel tupperware, there’s enough plastic in the world, taking your own tupperware means you can get take out or bring leftovers home without creating more trash

-· Chopsticks and a spoon, great for in room meals and the spoon for cereal and tea
+· Chopsticks and a knife fork and spoon, great for in room meals but also for street eating when they provide disposable cutlery.

 The more I accumulate the more I wish I had nothing, my dreams of downsizing grow in fervour matching the growth of diving gear in my bag and I know I’ll never be a light traveller but I am definitely getting better at it.